-Central to machine learning is the development and use of algorithms that can be embedded into a software program or a computer machine to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.
+Central to this technology is the development and use of algorithms that can be embedded into a software program or a computer machine to automatically process large amount of data, understand patterns, and provide corresponding predictions or interferences.

 Arthur Lee Samuel, a pioneer in computer gaming and artificial intelligence, was the first to coin the term “machine learning” in 1959 while he was working as a computer scientist for IBM.
 He defined this concept as giving “computers the ability to learn without being explicitly programmed.”